This article covers the details of how autonumbering works on the example of a catalog.

 - In the entire catalog.
 All codes in the catalog are unique.

-- Within subordination area.
+- Within the subordination area.
 Items having the same parent have different codes, while items having different parents can have identical codes.

-- Within owner subordination area.
+- Within the owner subordination area.
 Items having the same owner have different codes, while items having different owners can have identical codes.

 The autonumbering issues new codes in compliance with catalog code series settings.

 Let us tackle an example of a hierarchical catalog with item hierarchy, code series = within subordination area, autonumbering enabled.

 Let us add the first item to the catalog:

 You can see in the figure that the automatic numbering of catalog items starts from 000000001.

 Let us add the second item to the catalog:

 Let us add one more item that is subordinate to the second item: